 There’s always going to be times when you need to make a basic salsa that isn’t too spicy or too sweet.
 Something that can go with just about any type of dish and that anyone can try at your party or gathering.
-Salsa Taquera is the way to go for those situations.
+Salsa a la Mexicana is the way to go for those situations.

-It can also be referred to as a Taco Salsa or a Table Salsa.
-Everyone has their own version of it, but it is generally red with tomatoes, garlic, onion, and some type of chile.
+It can also be referred to as Salsa Taquera (Taco Salsa or a Table Salsa).
+Everyone has their own version of it, but it is generally red with tomatoes, garlic, onion, and some type of chile, all ingredients that share colors of the Mexican Flag.
 You could use really any type of pepper (as long as you seed and stem it to give minimal heat), but for mine I went with a roasted Anaheim.
 I was visiting my family recently and my mom had a bag of roasted Anaheims in her freezer, so that became the go-to for this quick dish.

 You may also want to consider using a little trick that my mom taught me for roasting ingredients over a comal.
 Get a wet dish rag and press against the food as they are cooking for about 15-20 second intervals.
 This is a trick to speed up the roasting of food.
 You’ll likely hear an extra sizzle from the ingredients as they roast under the cloth.